tanishq-dubey/hive/README.md

 With this list of duties we can see that Drones are quite dumb.
 They only care about themselves and nothing else.
 In order for a drone to be useful in any way, there must be a queen ordering the drone to do something.
-With this in mind, we can delcare that the simplest Hive would consist of one queen and one drone.
+With this in mind, we can declare that the simplest Hive would consist of one queen and one drone.
 The user would interface with the queen to provide tasks, and the queen would hand those tasks to the drone.
 Do note that the queen is not doing any work here.
-All the queen is responsible for is maintining the state of the Hive, and like in stereotypical royal fashion, not doing the dirty work.
+All the queen is responsible for is maintaining the state of the Hive, and like in stereotypical royal fashion, not doing the dirty work.
 Let's begin our work by finishing the Drone implementation, since we are nearly done with it: